twotwentyseven/handbook/benefits-and-perks.md

 ## Holidays

-We have 28 days holiday (inclusive of bank holidays in the UK) per year (starting in January through end of December) plus we also shut the office down during Christmas and don't count these days against your allocation.
+We have 28 days holiday (inclusive of bank holidays in the UK) per year (starting in January through December) plus we also shut the office down during Christmas and don't count these days against your allocation.
 You'll accumulate holidays at the rate specified in your contract so if you join mid-way through the year, keep that in mind.

+You need to request time off at leaset two weeks in advance by sending an email to holidays@twotwentyseven.com.
+You shouldn't book any holidays until you have approval.
+We rarely, if ever, turn away holiday requests but please be sensible and look ahead as we need to ensure we don't have an entire team gone.
+Also, because we work on project schedules, it's really helpful if we can get some idea of your longer holidays so we can make sure plan around this and extend project timelines so we don't need to rush through work.
+End of the day, we want you to take time off so help us, help you by letting us know when you need some R&R.

+## Reduced hours

+Starting in January 2021, we began a trial to reduce our working day from 8 hours plus 1 hour lunch to 7 hours plus hour lunch.
+This was initially introduced to help people disconnect and better balance their work and personal life in the midst of a pandemic and lockdown.
+We're still running this trial and are curious how it works in a hybrid model.
+We may change back or alter this depending on feedback and company performance.

 ## Free lunches